byodd/computer-science-notes/Cybersecurity/Intro To CyberSecurity/Defensive Security Intro.md

 # Practical case
 _Security Information and Event Management_ (SIEM) is a system used to aggregate security information in the form of logs, alerts, artifacts and events into a centralized platform that would allow security analysts to perform near real-time analysis during security monitoring.

-There are many open-source databases out there, like AbuseIPDB, and Cisco Talos Intelligence, where you can perform a reputation and location check for the IP address.
+There are many open-source databases out there, like AbuseIPDB, and Cisco Talos Intelligence, where you can perform a reputation and location check for an IP address.
 Most security analysts use these tools to aid them with alert investigations.

 #tryhackme